Story and Photography by Ricardo Tomboc

-University Plaza is owned by the CSUSB, but many of the improvements were funded by JR Watson.
+The University Plaza is owned by the CSUSB, but the many improvements were funded by JR Watson.
 The plaza includes a new performing stage, landscaping, shade structures, seating area, lighting, and a special water fountain.

-During the grand opening statements Chamber President Judi Penman announced that “the best is yet to come,” In a few weeks, the developers will be conducting a ground-breaking ceremony for a new building that will house six new businesses in San Bernardino.
+During the Grand Opening statements, Judi Penman announced that “the best is yet to come”!
+In a few weeks, the Developers will be conducting a ground-breaking ceremony for a new building that will be housing six new businesses in San Bernardino.
 The new businesses are VCA Animal Hospital, Poki Nation, Asian Fusion, Fire Wings, Coffee & Tea, and Afters Ice Cream.
-According to developer and owner Jim Watson, businesses should be opening by September of this year.
+According to Jim Watson the Developer and Owner, the businesses should be opening by September of this year.

-5th Ward Councilman Henry Nickel presented a Certificate of Welcome and Best Wishes from the Mayor and all city councilmembers.
-Representatives from Assemblyman Marc Steinorth and State Senator Mike Morrell also awarded certificates of appreciation.
+Henry Nickel Fifth Ward Councilperson for this area presented a Certificate of Welcome and Best Wishes from the Mayor and all the City Councilmembers.
+Representatives from Assemblyperson Marc Steinorth and State Senator Mike Morrell also awarded Certificates of appreciation.
 The Cajon High School Jazz Band played during the ceremony and were the first to play live on the new stage.

-Fernando Dutra, builder and land developer unveiled a fountain sculpture created by the late Richard Johnson who was a Professor of Arts at the university.
-The plaza on which the sculpture stands will soon be a gathering place for many residents and students.
-According to Fernando, Lost West Landscape Architects and Land Scape Contractor Service Scapes played important roles in developing this new plaza.
+Fernando Dutra, Builder and Land Developer unveiled a fountain sculpture created by the late Richard Johnson who was the Professor of Arts at the University.
+The plaza on which the sculpture stands will soon be a gathering place for the many residents and students.
+According to Fernando Lost West Landscape Architects and Land Scape Contractor Service Scapes played an important part in developing this new plaza.

-Many of the vendors offered free food samples, and some held raffles and giveaways.
-Akram and Manak Chahine are the new owners of Wayback Burgers, and this is their first restaurant.
+Many of the vendors were offering free food samples, and some held raffles and giveaways.
+Akram and Manak Chahine are the new owners of the Wayback Burgers, and this is their first restaurant.
 They are looking forward to serving the community.